chenasraf/text-transform.nvim/README.md

 - Works on column selections in **Visual Block Mode**
   - Will detect if the block is a single column or multiple columns
     - If it's a single column, will replace the word under each cursor
-    - If it's a selection with length, will replace only inside the selection range
+    - If it's a selection with length, will replace only inside the selection ranges

 | Transformation | Example Inputs              | Output   |
 | -------------- | --------------------------- | -------- |